Mortgages

 What affects how much you can borrow?

-• The type of borrower you are: for instance if you’re a first time buyer, switcher, home mover or buy to let investor.
+• The type of borrower you are: For instance, if you’re a first time buyer, switcher, home mover, or buy-to-let investor.

-• Your age: If you’re an older borrower, this may limit your mortgage term, and therefore, how much you can borrow.
+• Your age: If you’re an older borrower, your mortgage term and, therefore, your ability to borrow may be limited.

 Compare mortgage interest rates